 In the Application drop-down list box, select a mobile application for which you want to open a testing session.
 The application file must be either stored in the BitBar Files Library or added to the Tested Applications of the current TestComplete project.
 In the latter case, click Upload to BitBar to upload the application file to the BitBar Files Library and then select it in the list.

-If you are testing an iOS application: To be able to launch and stop the tested application from tests or by using the Mobile Device Screen window of TestComplete, specify the bundle ID of the application when connecting to the device.
+For iOS only: To be able to launch and stop the tested application from tests or by using the Mobile Device Screen window of TestComplete, specify the bundle ID of the application when connecting to the device.
 It is the bundle ID that was used to compile the specified .ipa file.
 Add the

-bundleIdcapability to the list of desired capabilities on the Custom Parameters tab.
+bundleIdcapability to the list of desired capabilities on the View more BitBar parameters > Custom Parameters tab.